 What is the purpose of CAF? …The CAF manages financial aid for housing.
 The CAF serves the public to help individuals pay for accommodation.
-Therefore, the CAF provides most students residing in France with a valid resident’s permit are eligible for financial aid.
+Most students residing in France with a valid resident’s permit are eligible for financial aid.
 If you are staying in the same residence for MORE THAN three months, the CAF will offer a rent rebate.
 The level of help from CAF depends on your income, type and location of housing and rent paid.
 In case of a shared apartment, every tenant can benefit from CAF, but the amount will be divided between each individual depending on the amount of rent (each person must apply separately).

 There are a few types of financial assistance available through CAF, ALS (Allocation de Logement Sociale) and APL (Aide Personnalisée au Logement).